bronsonavila/automate-boring-stuff-python-notes/README.md

   # Send email.
 The first argument is the "From" address, and the second is
   # the "To" address.
 The third argument is the email content, including
   # header information and the body of the email's message.
 You must include
-  # two newline characters to separate the header and body. "sendmail() will
+  # two newline characters to separate the header and body. "sendmail()" will
   # return a dictionary object containing any emails that it FAILED to send:

   conn.sendmail(